 In building a gaming laptop, you will have to address the following issues:

 Lack of standardized laptop components

-A huge hurdle in building a gaming laptop that needs to addressed is the fact that there is no standardization of parts for laptops.
-The case standards, motherboards, screens, among others, are typically commissioned and designed for the original equipment manufacturer and are usually not cross compatible.
+A huge hurdle in building a gaming laptop is the fact that there is no standardization of parts.
+Gaming laptop components are typically commissioned and designed for the original equipment manufacturer and are usually not cross compatible.

 Determining and sourcing the parts